 - Sound connections for video should be arranged ahead of time and in place before the audience is allowed into the Theater to allow for the proper securing of cables and equipment.

 - Sound connections for video do not take priority over the sound needs of the performance and such connections will be put in place after the sound for the performance is in place.

 - The House Manager and MATCH staff reserve the right to approve video positions to ensure that said positions do not affect the safety or egress of the patrons.

 - Videographers who arrive after the audience is in the Theater will not be allowed to set up except in the Viewing Box on the Mezzanine level.

 - Positions for video cameras are limited to those that will not impede the safe exit of patrons.

-Licensee is responsible for its marketing and publicity, though MATCH will cooperate to support performances by website and marquee listings and e-mail blasts.
-A video marquee outside the lobby of the Premises will be made available to Licensee for promotion of its performances.
+Licensee is responsible for its marketing and publicity, though MATCH will cooperate to support performances ticketed by MATCH with website and marquee listings and e-mail blasts.
+A video marquee outside the lobby of the Premises will be made available to Licensee for promotion of its performances during the Term.
 Licensee agrees to utilize MATCH logo and name where appropriate in advertisements and promotions.

 MATCH will use its best efforts to assist Licensee in recognizing Licensee’s sponsors for a given Event.
 Likewise, Licensee agrees to assist MATCH in recognizing MATCH’s sponsors in a manner to be agreed between the parties.